Enhancely API (1.4.2)

 required

 Required.
 JSON request body with the URL to generate JSON-LD for.
 The Content-Type header must be application/json.
+Optionally include html to provide page content directly (skip crawling).

 url